prasetyahs/weatherapps/README.md

 Additionally, this application integrates the [OpenWeatherMap](https://openweathermap.org/) API to provide users with current weather information.
 By utilizing this API, users can view the latest weather forecasts for specific locations and set up weather notifications to receive real-time updates.

-## Firebase Setup
-#### Install the plugin by running the following command from the project root:
-     flutter pub add firebase_core
-#### Using the FlutterFire CLI
-     dart pub global activate flutterfire_cli
-     flutterfire configure

 ## APK Release Download
 [Download Attachment](https://drive.google.com/file/d/1xSWsPoVYNvU4PAiaXDXrtFn-2AvV6CTB/view?usp=sharing)